csjondev/csjondev/README.md

 Hi 👋 My name is Jon
 ====================

-Web Developer & UI Designer
+Software Engineer & Weirdo Nerd Boy
 ---------------------------

 I'm a full-stack web developer with a background in telecommunications, sales, and customer experience.
 I love working in a collaborative environment, and a passion of mine is creatively bringing interactivity to end-users with an emphasis on cybersecurity.